danielmolina81/FinalProject/README.md

 - On the other hand, variables like "Median age" and "Freedom of choice" are moderate predictors, while "Generosity," "Unemployment," and the "Gini coefficient" are weak predictors.
 - In summary, our regression model suggests that "Social support," "Logged GDP," and "Healthy life" are the most significant predictors of happiness, while "Generosity" and "Unemployment" contribute little to the model's predictive power

+### Linear Regression with multiple variables
+- Define X and Y ("ladder_score" as independent variable)
+- Split the data into train and test train for the Linear Regression Model
+- Train the linear regression model
+- Evaluate the model
+- Calculate coefficients
+- Make predictions with split test data
+- Run the model mean error and r score
+- Conclusion: A negative coefficient suggests that as the independent variable increases, the dependent variable tend to decrease.
+The highest dependent variables in the linear regression model are social support, freedom_life_choices and GDP per capita.
+The mean absolute error is close to 0 (0.4).
+According to r score (0.82) there is a strong correlation between the independent variable and all dependent variables.
+However, the model has a higher margin of error, compared to logistic regression model.

 ### Random Forest model
 - Define X and Y ("happiness" as independent variable)
 - Define 0 and 1 in the binary classification (midpoint + 1 = 1 "Happy", else = 0 "Unhappy")